How-To

 RefrigeratorNoNoYes (temp alerts)NoNo

 All features require Wi-Fi and the Home Connect app.
-Cloud-dependent -- no local fallback if Bosch servers are down.
+Cloud-dependent, no local fallback if Bosch servers are down.

 What Home Connect Actually Does